-Mitch, a catcher, is also a two time back to back National Champion in Div 1 Baseball with the OSU Beavers in 2006 and 2007.
+Mitch, Now head coach of the Clinton Lumberjacks.
+He is a former catcher, and also is a two time back to back National Champion in Div 1 Baseball with the OSU Beavers in 2006 and 2007.
 He was also drafted in the 2007 draft by the San Diego Padres as the 57th overall pick that year.
 Mitch is a good friend and great Christian brother, who is now willing to share a little bit about what is like for Him as a follower of Christ in professional baseball.

 ( Mitch also runs a online training website, check it out at basebypros.)